raspberrypi/documentation/remote-access/ip-address.md

 PING raspberrypi.local (192.168.1.131): 56 data bytes
 64 bytes from 192.168.1.131: icmp_seq=0 ttl=255 time=2.618 ms
 ```

+If you change the system hostname fo the Raspberry Pi (e.g., by editing `/etc/hostname`), Avahi will also change the `.local` mDNS address.

 If you don't remember the hostname of the Raspberry Pi, but have a system with Avahi installed, you can browse all the hosts and services on the LAN with the [`avahi-browse`](https://linux.die.net/man/1/avahi-browse) command.